Skip to main content

 Kepos Capital

-Chief Investment Officer of New York quantitative hedge fund, Kepos Capital.
-Recently started The Carbon Evolution Fund, trading securities such as California Carbon Allowances and derivatives tied to the Regional Greenhouse Gas Initiative and European Union Allowances for emissions
+Carhart is the chief investment officer of the New York-based quantitative hedge fund Kepos Capital.
+He recently started the Carbon Evolution Fund, which trades securities such as California carbon allowances and derivatives tied to the Regional Greenhouse Gas Initiative and European Union Allowances for emissions.

 Nick Krishner